 A rose may be a rose, but a bond is not just a bond; every bond issue is materially different in some way from every other one.
 That is why every yield may be different, even when both come from the same issuer and even when they have similar surface features.
 And it is also why the actual yield for any bond may vary noticeably from projections for that bond made using rating, category, and term averages.
-And since current yield (along with remaining term and expected redemption value) is a prime determinant of market price, it is also a major factor in investment total return.
+Plus because the current yield (along with remaining term and expected redemption value) is a prime determinant of market price, it is also a major factor in investment total return.

 But this average would not be generally meaningful for projecting the value of any particular bond.
 For example, call features and positions in the company's capital hierarchy can influence a bond's current market yield, as can market evaluations of risk.
 As a result, there can be wide variation among bonds with similar maturities and credit ratings.
 For example, on a randomly chosen day in early 2014 (March 26), Fidelity's retail bond dealing system showed nine Baa-rated bonds maturing in 20 to 25 years listed for sale.
 Current market yields for those bonds ranged from 4.66% to 6.58% based on their posted ask prices.2

 There can be many reasons for any given bond's yield to deviate significantly from the norm for its quality class and term.
-Some of them have objective values in their own rights, others are more subjective and subject to wider ranges of individual interpretation.
+Some of them have objective values in their own rights; others are more subjective and subject to wider ranges of individual interpretation.
 Many involve both types in combination.
 Here is a selected overview:

 One significant source of variation in bond values is the probability of default.
 Basic credit rating is one measure of default, according to Standard & Poor's.
 Between 1981 and 2013, no corporate bond carrying an AAA rating (the top of the S&P scale) has ever defaulted.
-And while there have been occasional defaults during the period among corporate bonds with lower investment-grade ratings, the cumulative default rate for AA-rated bonds over the five years ended December 31, 2013 was 0.0%; for BBB-rated bonds, it was 1%; and for BB-rated bonds, it was 3.4%.
-Among those companies that did decline into default (i.e., a D rating) during the 1981-2013 period, the average time to reach default from an AAA rating was 18.3 years; from a BBB rating, 7.7 years; and from a B rating, 3.4 years.
+And while there have been occasional defaults during the period among corporate bonds with lower investment-grade ratings, the cumulative default rate for AA-rated bonds over the five years ending December 31, 2013, was 0.0%; for BBB-rated bonds, it was 1%; and for BB-rated bonds, it was 3.4%.
+Among those companies that did decline into default (i.e., a D rating) during the 1981–2013 period, the average time to reach default from an AAA rating was 18.3 years; from a BBB rating, 7.7 years; and from a B rating, 3.4 years.
 As with other performance statistics, there has been meaningful variation within the averages.
-Individual calendar-year default rates on AA-rated bonds ranged from 0 to 0.38% between 1981 and 2013, on BBB-rated bonds, from 0 to 1.01% over the same period.
+Individual calendar-year default rates on AA-rated bonds ranged from 0% to 0.38% between 1981 and 2013, and on BBB-rated bonds, from 0% to 1.01% over the same period.
 Among speculative bonds, defaults are predictably more common.
 For the B-rated bonds (those in the middle of the speculative category), the range of annual default rates was 0.25% to 13.84%.3

 Bondholders have historically received at least partial payments when bond issuers default.
-Since 1987, Standard & Poor's noted, the overall average rate of recovery on defaulted corporate bonds was about 51%, but there was a wide range of experiences, from a 33% average recovery in 1989 to a 72% rate in 2007.
+Since 1987, Standard & Poor's noted that the overall average rate of recovery on defaulted corporate bonds was about 51%, but there was a wide range of experiences, from a 33% average recovery in 1989 to a 72% rate in 2007.
 Secured bonds generally receive higher recoveries than unsecured bonds.
 Higher-rated bonds that entered default had generally higher recovery rates than lower-rated bonds (more than 60% for investment-grade bonds compared with less than 40% for speculative bonds).
 Moreover, in recent years, the balance of secured and unsecured bonds has changed.
 There are now relatively more secured bonds, so they are garnering a growing share of the capital available to investors for recovery from corporate default.4

 Equity conversion rights